CutzuDev/cutzuengine/README.md

-## DISCLAIMER THIS IS NOT REAL REDENGIN, just smt i made for fun
+## DISCLAIMER THIS IS NOT REAL REDENGINE, just smt i made for fun